Content nirvana: A state of content bliss, free from the repetitive effort and suffering associated with digital publishing and ad hoc formatting.

 Online Help Output

-While FrameMaker can be linked to RoboHelp in order to publish to online help systems, FrameMaker also contains essentially the same publishing engine.
-This means you can output directly from FrameMaker’s Publish pod and skip the step of maintaining and updating a RoboHelp project for this purpose.
+Publish to online help with FrameMaker linked to RoboHelp.
+However, FrameMaker contains essentially the same publishing engine.
+This engine allows you to output directly from FrameMaker’s Publish pod.
+You can skip the step of maintaining and updating a RoboHelp project for this purpose.

 Benefits of direct help output from FrameMaker include: